Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

 .. note::

-    WARNING: replace the ``172.17.0.2`` IP address with the address of the Logisland container if different.
+    Replace the ``172.17.0.2`` IP address with the address of the Logisland container if different.

 .. code-block:: bro